trnsrt/ts/_drafts/2022-08-19-what-are-the-benefits-of-NFTs-II.md

 There are several ways an NFT would add value to an object.
 Let's have a look at them one by one.

 #### Authenticity
 Art world has been fighting with forgery for over centuries.
-Museums and collections have been spending millions of dollars, hiring experts to ensure that the pieces they bough were original pieces.
+Museums and collections have been spending millions of dollars, hiring experts to ensure that the pieces they bought were original.
 This is a huge business!

 With blockchain technologies, this becomes a non-issue.
 It takes literally seconds to ensure that any object is created and put in blockchain by the owner.
 All you need is the address of the creator.
-After that you can check the NFT on any website.
+After that, you can check the NFT on any website.

-This ease of authenticity would bring down the costs as well as eliminate time that is required for such a task.
+This ease of authenticity would bring down the costs as well as eliminate the time that is required for such a task.
 As a result, it would help ease the transaction process significantly, resulting in higher activity and potentially higher value for the seller.

 ### To be continued...
 We will continue to explore the benefits of NFT in our future posts...